 And Reinhard P.:

 "By regularly spreading a shovel of lime over the floor, not only is the ammonia content in the manure bound, but odor development is also significantly reduced.
-Interestingly, the pigs seem to appreciate this addition – they readily ingest the lime from the floor."
+Interestingly, the pigs seem to appreciate this addition – they readily pick up the lime from the floor."

 This is not a curiosity.
-This is zoopharmacognosy (= the natural self-medication of animals that instinctively recognize what is good for them).
+This is zoopharmacognosy (= the natural self-medication of animals, who instinctively recognize what is good for them).

 Straw Floor or Slatted Floor – STALLKRAFT Works on Both

-One of the most frequent questions we get: Can I also use STALLKRAFT bedding on slatted floors?
+One of the most common questions we get: Can I also use STALLKRAFT bedding on slatted floors?

 Yes.
-Helmut Schirmbrand has observed it on both systems and confirms: STALLKRAFT works on both straw floors and slatted floors – and is very effective on both.
+Helmut Schirmbrand has observed it on both systems and confirms: STALLKRAFT works very well on both straw floors and slatted floors.

 On straw floors, STALLKRAFT is mixed under the straw or sprinkled on top.
 Or both.
-Some farmers swear by both top and bottom application.
+Some farmers swear by both top and bottom.
 The combination binds moisture, reduces ammonia, and inhibits germs.

-On slatted floors, STALLKRAFT is sprinkled directly on the floor.
+On slatted floors, STALLKRAFT is sprinkled directly onto the floor.
 The zeolite falls through the slats with the manure – and continues its work in the slurry.
-Ammonia is already bound in the barn before it reaches the slurry pit.
+Ammonia is bound in the barn before it reaches the slurry pit.

-Customers immediately recognize the quality.
-Anyone who holds STALLKRAFT in their hand feels the fine granulation and the exceptional absorbency.
-Many report: They need less than with other products – and have to reapply less often.
+Customers recognize the quality immediately.
+Anyone who picks up STALLKRAFT feels the fine granulation and the extraordinary absorbency.
+Many report: They need less than with other products – and have to re-bed less often.
 Sustainability.

 Tobias L., direct marketer: